 8) Osazone Test:

-2-3 drops of beta-naphthol solution is added to 2ml of the test solution.
-Very gently added 1ml of Conc.
-H2SO4 along the side of the test tube.
+2-3 drops of beta-naphthol solution are added to 2ml of the test solution.
+Very gently add 1ml of Conc.
+H2SO4 along the side of the test tube..

 A deep violet coloration is produced at the junction of two layers.

 This is due to the formation of an unstable condensation product of beta-naphthol with furfural (produced by the dehydration of the carbohydrate).

 4-5 drops of iodine solution are added to 1ml of the test solution and contents are mixed gently.